aragon/aragon-apps/apps/agent/README.md

 - `execute(address _target, uint256 _ethValue, bytes _data)`
   - Protected by the `EXECUTE_ROLE` permission.

-If the sender has the right ACL permissions, it will execute an EVM call to `_target`, sending the specified ETH amount (in Wei) and `_data` as the calldata.
+If the sender has the right ACL permissions, it will interact with the `_target` address, sending the specified ETH amount (in Wei) and `_data` as the calldata.

 - If the call reverts, it will revert by forwarding the error data from the `_target`, if any.
 - If the call succeeds, it will emit the [Execute](#311-execute) event.

+Agent can interact with any contracts, including apps from other Aragon DAOs, opening countless possibilities like creating new votes, mint tokens or withdraw funds.

 Since any data can be passed as argument, it is important to note that `execute()` may open an attack vector into your organization and the assets it controls (e.g. ERC-20 tokens).
 Consider using `safeExecute()` for all calls that don't require the transfer of funds.
 See the [Security](#14-security) section for further details.